| | | |

 This post may contain affiliate links which won’t change your price but will share some commission.

-Pizzelles are the best healthy cookies for Christmas or Easter!
-They stay fresh for several days, so you can keep them on hand for a holiday treat.
-Recipe from Real Food Real Deals.
+These pizzelle cookies are such a fun dessert for Christmas or Easter, but they’re easy enough to make any time of year!
+They stay fresh for several days, so you can keep them on hand for a special treat.

 Pizzelles are classic Italian cookies that are especially popular at Christmas and Easter.
 I married into a pizzelle-loving family, so I ended up with a pizzelle maker early in our marriage.
 I’ve grown to crave these slightly sweet, wafer-like cookies all year round.